netuno-org/doc/docs/library/resources/db.md

 #### _db.getKey() : string
 ##### Description

-Starts a new DB resource for the connection name that is passed.
+Gets the name of the database connection configuration being used.
-The connection details must be defined in the application's environment configuration document, more information in the [Multiple Databases](../../tutorials/multiple-databases) tutorial.
+The connection details must be defined in the application environment configuration document, more information in the [Multiple Databases](../../tutorials/multiple-databases) tutorial.

 ##### How To Use